dgpiyush/LearnPython/05-functions/README.md

 ## 5. Default Parameters

 Default parameters are used to set a default value for a parameter if it is not provided when the function is called.
+NOTE: Default parameters must be at the end of the parameter list. after the Non-default parameters

 ```python
 def my_function(parameter1, parameter2=10):